-OFFSET returns a value from a period before or after the current period.
+OFFSET returns a value from a different time period, either before or after the current period.

 OFFSET(Value to offset, Offset amount, Substitute value)